Saturday, February 24, 2024

 What you already know can effect how you perceive a scene.

-In the first episode of the first season of the HBO TV Series Game of Thrones which is adapted from the first book of A Song of Ice and Fire also called Game of Thrones, the first scene featuring Cersei and Jamie Lannister is an original not form the Book with them in King's Landing before leaving for the visit to Winterfell.
+In the first episode of the first season of the HBO TV Series Game of Thrones which is adapted from the first book of A Song of Ice and Fire also called Game of Thrones, the first scene featuring Cersei and Jamie Lannister is an original scene not form the Book with them in King's Landing before leaving for the visit to Winterfell.

 What I say next is going Spoil some plot points from both the show and books.